Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description.md

 ![](Example.png)

-**2. Does this effect differ according to location, size, type of supermarket?**
+**2. Does this effect differ according to location and size?**

 To figure this out, I would like to create the same plot from 1.
 Separated by the attribute’s location and size.
 To really see the effect of the attributes, it is important to divide the total sum of sales by the number of stores.
-Using location type as an example, I would then have a plot showing total sales/number of stores for location type (tier 1, tier 2 & tier 3) split by item category.
+Using location type as an example, I would then have a plot showing total\_sales/number\_of\_stores for location type (tier 1, tier 2 & tier 3) split by item category.
 I would like to create these plots to show the influence of location and size on sales.
 For example, “Does a Tier 1 location increases sales?”.
-I also want to create the same plots with revenue/number of stores on the y-axis.
+I also want to create the same plots with total\_revenue/number\_of\_stores on the y-axis.
 In comparison to the example plot, I would add slanted x-labels, no color code legend and the color the bars according to average item visibility.
 <p>
 *Example to illustrate*
 <p>